-What's more, the interactive guide below contains 50 of our favourite money-saving ideas, including tips on how to reduce the cost of food, eating out, motoring and heating your home.
+The interactive guide below contains 50 of our favourite money-saving ideas, including tips on how to reduce the cost of food, eating out, motoring and heating your home.

-If that’s not enough, we’ve also suggested 50 ideas for generating extra cash.
+If that’s not enough, we’ve also suggested 45 ideas for generating extra cash.

 There are few things more frustrating than needlessly giving away your money.

 Yet most of us are guilty of doing this by failing to organise our finances.
-By spending a couple of hours fixing your finances, you could dramatically increase the amount of money you have to spend on the fun things in life.
+By spending a couple of hours fixing your finances, you could dramatically increase the amount of money you have left to spend on the fun things in life.

 The Which?
-Money Compare credit card comparison tables let you search all available cards, from providers large and small, to choose the best deals, based on quality of service as well as cost and benefits.
+Money Compare credit card comparison tables let you search all available cards, from providers large and small, to choose the best deals, based on the quality of service as well as cost and benefits.

 You can keep hold of a bigger chunk of your earnings by claiming all the tax reliefs you're entitled to.

-Find out more: 30 ways to save on tax – this guide covers the obscure tax reliefs you need to know about
+Find out more: 35 ways to save on tax – this guide covers the obscure tax reliefs you need to know about

 Price comparison websites let you compare hundreds of financial products and ensure you choose the best one for your circumstances.